patRyserWelch8/movies_architecture/README.md

 3. BigForest - An international streaming services based on rental and purchase for each movie.
 4. PearTV - Another international streaming services based on rental and purchase for each movie.

+# What problems are we aiming to solve?
+##  How can I capture data from various streamers and meeting their unique data needs?
+The data for each streamer varies greatly in term of schema and data storage.
+This is immutable.
+We may wish to capture data from other streamer in the future - we are not aware of their schema, and data storage.

+##  How can I capture movies, series and programmes in an seamless manner?
+Capturing data for each streamer should be transparent for my friends and myself.
+We are not interested in using several systems.

+##  How can I capture data about movies and other programmes without a user interaction?
+Capturing data for BigForest and PearTV can pushed in to the system on a daily basis.
+Therefore, no user interaction is required.

+##  How can I analyse the movies and other data as a whole?
+It would be itneresting  to analyse the data about movies and other programmes.
+We would aim to apply some advanced statistical methodologies, ML techniques and visualisation.
+It would help to transform data into knowledge and wisdom for our movies consumption within our community.

 #  Data capture
 We start from the User interaction and moving down to each type of movies and programmes streamers.